Few things scare people more than encountering a snake while swimming in a river or lake.

 The last place many people expect to see a snake is when they’re swimming in the sea or in a river.
 The truth is – all snakes can swim, but there are some snakes that essentially live in the water.

-Even if they can swim underwater, snakes have to come up for air when swimming, so even snakes that spend their lives in the water stay in shallow waters.
+Even if they can swim underwater, snakes have to come up for air when swimming.
+As a result, even snakes that spend their lives in the water stay in shallow waters.

 These snakes are known as sea snakes.
 There are over 40 different species, but all belong to the cobra family.
 They are highly venomous, but underwater snake bites are rare.

 Water snakes are different in that they live inland, but like being close to freshwater and spend a lot of time in it.
 These snakes belong to the Colubridae family and are mostly drab looking, with brown, gray, or olive green coloration.